rust-lang/rust/src/doc/rustc/src/platform-support/arm-none-eabi.md

 ## Common Target Details

-This documentation covers details that apply to a range of bare-metal targets for 32-bit ARM CPUs.
+This documentation covers details that apply to a range of bare-metal targets for 32-bit Arm CPUs.
 In addition, target specific details may be covered in their own document.

 If a target ends in `eabi`, that target uses the so-called *soft-float ABI*: